IraicLiu/AD-UAP/README.md

 # AD-UAP
-"Generate universal adversarial perturbations by shortest distance soft maximisation of attack direction"
+## "Generate universal adversarial perturbations by shortest distance soft maximisation of attack direction"

+### Code to be released soon ........